hector6298/EVOCamCal-vehicleSpeedEstimation/README.md

 # Vehicle speed estimation from roadside camera
 This repo holds my graduation project.
 The goal is to harness computer vision and projective geometry to successfully transform a simple street camera into a vehicle speed estimator.

+Please, if you have any concerns feel free to raise an issue!

 ![vehicleestimation](https://user-images.githubusercontent.com/41920808/136614193-12f8896f-c8c3-46b0-8251-a90ce3963fcf.gif)